 - Ward.
 Each kami is mystically bound to a natural feature — small spirits to a branch, small stone, or stream, medium spirits to a tree, flower, rock, or bamboo grove, and large spirits to a mountain, boulder, ancient tree, or small island.
 The nature spirit cannot stray more than 300 yards from its feature.
 If it does, it becomes ill and dies within 24 hours.
 If the feature to which it is bound is destroyed, the nature spirit dies.
 Animal kami can move around freely as they essentially fuse with their animal ward permanently.

 This template may be applied to any humanoid, giant or fiend.
 Unless otherwise stated the original creature retains all its abilities.
 Fiends of all types make good oni examples.
 More details on oni here.
+One should each be unique as well.
+For example, outside these shared traits, one may use a tamari in battle while another is straightforward combatant, and another uses a taiko drum in battle etc.

 - Type.
 The base creature gains the fiend (oni) type in addition to its other keywords.